mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank k8s.md

 “In Kubernetes, I configure liveness, readiness, and startup probes in the pod spec.
 Liveness ensures the container is restarted if unresponsive, readiness ensures it only gets traffic when ready, and startup helps with slow initializations.
 This keeps the application stable and reliable.”

+## Difference between secrets vs configmap.

+A ConfigMap stores non-sensitive configuration data in plain text, while a Secret is meant for sensitive data (like passwords, tokens, certs) and is base64-encoded (and can be encrypted at rest)

 ## Ques: In Kubernetes, How the auto-healing mechanism automatically detects and recovers from failed workloads without manual intervention.

 ### How Auto Healing works.